AndriesJacobus/MarsRoverChallenge/README.md

     * The user can input rover data using the popup modal
     * As soon as the user enters valid input data, a series of Rover models get rendered on the Terrain
     * The Rovers are animated according to the input provided
-    * The entire canvas can be controller by the using using their mousepad, including zooming in, zooming out, rotating, and moving the camera position itself
+    * The entire canvas can be controller by the user using their mousepad, including zooming in, zooming out, rotating, and moving the camera position itself

 <br/>